does my puppy need to be before I can start housebreaking

 Contrary to popular belief, paper training shouldn't be used as the first step in your housebreaking program except under two circumstances.
 Paper training should be done only if:

 - you intend to permanently paper-train your dog (usually done with small dogs) OR

 - you have a young puppy that must be left alone with no access to the outdoors for several hours a day

 There's no getting around it.
 When you paper-train your dog, you're teaching him the opposite of what we want him to learn in his housebreaking: You're teaching him to go potty in the house.
 If your goal is to have a dog who goes potty only outside, paper training will not only not help you to housebreak your dog, it will slow the process considerably.

 No. Young puppies have limited bladder and bowel control and can't go all day without a potty trip.
-If you work long hours, you'll need to plan to come home at lunch or have someone come over in the middle of the day to care for little Fido.
-If that isn't an option, you'll need to temporarily do indoor potty training, giving Fido access to newspapers, potty pads or a litterbox where he can relieve himself while you're at work.
+If you work long hours, you'll need to plan to come home at lunch or have someone come over in the middle of the day to care for your puppy.
+If that isn't an option, you'll need to temporarily do indoor potty training, giving your puppy access to newspapers, potty pads or a litterbox where he can relieve himself while you're at work.
 When he's older, you can begin housebreaking and crate training him.

 My older dog is perfectly housebroken.
 Won't my puppy just learn to be housebroken by watching and following him?